BROMHEXINE

 Drug-Drug Interactions: BROMHEXINE may interact with antibiotics (e.g., erythromycin, cefalexine, ampicillin, amoxicillin, oxytetracycline), non-steroidal anti-inflammatory medicines (e.g., phenylbutazone and oxyphenbutazone).

 Drug-Food Interactions: Avoid dairy products such as milk, which may increase mucus production.
-Also, avoid processed or refined foods to have relief from cough.
+Also, avoid processed or refined foods to relieve cough.

-Drug-Disease Interactions: If you have stomach ulcers, asthma, phenylketonuria (a birth defect that causes accumulation of amino acid, phenylalanine in the body), or kidney or liver problems, inform your doctor before taking BROMHEXINE.
+Drug-Disease Interactions: If you have stomach ulcers, asthma, phenylketonuria (a birth defect that causes the accumulation of the amino acid phenylalanine in the body), or kidney or liver problems, inform your doctor before taking BROMHEXINE.

 Drug-Drug Interactions Checker List: